harshvardhan96/github-repo_retrieval/README.md

 1. Run additional queries using GPT-4 to provide detailed explanations for why each chunk or repo is relevant to the user query (`run_augmented_queries` function).

 ### Display Results
 1. Display the results in a Gradio UI, including a JSON download option.
+To run the Gradio UI, run the main.py file after downloading the required dependencies for the project.

 ## JSON File Download
 The code allows the user to download the JSON file which contains augmented query results.
 This is achieved by creating a temporary JSON file for each dictionary item, storing the path in a list, and then passing it to the Gradio UI (`download_button`).